 Uber to buy Postmates in $2.65 bln stock deal, expands food-delivery reach

-Uber Technologies Inc said on Monday it would buy Postmates Inc in a $2.65 billion deal, looking to expand its reach into the food-delivery market as the coronavirus crisis upends its core ride-hailing business.
+Uber Technologies Inc on Monday offered to buy Postmates Inc in a $2.65 billion all-stock deal, looking to expand its reach in the food-delivery services arena while more people order at home due to coronavirus-led restrictions.

-The move is just weeks after Uber walked away from a deal to buy Grubhub, which would have given Uber’s money-losing restaurant delivery service a leg up on market leader DoorDash.
-U.S. online food delivery company Grubhub agreed to be acquired in June by Just Eat Takeaway.com NV in a $7.3 billion deal.

-Uber, which has been under pressure as ride-hailing services across the globe plummets because of lockdowns, offered a premium of about 10% on Postmates' last valuation of $2.4 billion.
-Uber shares were up about 9% in premarket trading.
-"As more people and more restaurants have come to use our services, Q2 bookings on Uber Eats are up more than 100% year on year," said Uber Chief Executive Officer Dara Khosrowshahi.

 - READ MORE ON: